How to Find a Clinical Supervisor in Georgia: Eric Groh LPC CPCS ACS

 The manner of evaluation I employ is as much critique as a tool in itself for helping you become a better and more confident therapist.
 I will provide you both formal written and real-time verbal evaluation.

 I have described my perspective on ethics and supervision and my approach to training and developing licensees.
 It is similar to how I work with clients: you have the capacity to develop professionally and solve problems with my assistance.
 Obtaining an independent private supervisor lays the groundwork for the trust that is necessary when learning to become a good therapist.
-If you wish, you can view my available openings and schedule a free interview for Georgia LPC clinical supervision.
+If you wish, you can view my available openings and schedule a free interview for Georgia LPC clinical supervision or contact me by phone.